whalderman/search-quality-rater-guidelines-tldr/docs/qrg/general-guidelines-overview/0-introduction-to-search-quality-rating.md

 Your ratings will be used to evaluate search engine quality around the world.
 Good search engines give results that are helpful for users in their specific language and locale.

 It is important that you are familiar with and comfortable using a search engine.
 We encourage you to be an expert in Google search!
-For example, experiment with using operators (e.g., quotes or a dash) in your searches or try using Google’s advanced search option.
+For example, experiment with using operators (e.g., quotes or a dash) in your searches or try using Google's advanced search option.

 ## Raters Must Represent the User